Azure/dotnet-template-azure-iot-edge-module/README.md

 dotnet new aziotedgemodulegen -n <ProjectName> -mo <ModuleName> -m CM -wx true -lx true
 ```
 We support multiple architectures, so users have to specify all the architectures corresponding arguments to true to enable it. windows-x64 is default true.
 You could refer to above list for argument meaning.

+Now all set up files to develop an azure iot edge module are generated.

 ## Containerize the module